readham1010/retalApp2/retalApp2/README.md

 Only users with isAdmin=true can delete Genres…etc

-To post a new Genre or update a current one, the user must be authonticated via a valid token in the header
+To post a new Genre or update a current one, the user must be authenticated via a valid token in the header

 ###	Validation of user inputs
 Using Joi library.

-###	Express Frameword
+###	Express Framework
 For different RESTFul API endpoints ( Post, Get, Put and Delete):  customers, genres, movies, rentals, users

+###	CRUD
-###	CRUDTto manipulate the database in the backend
+To manipulate the database in the backend

 ###	Object oriented different concepts